mco-gh/pylearn/content/en/lessons/2 Variables/_index.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
-<h1 id="Notebook-2---Data-Types,-Variables,-and-Assignment-Statements">Notebook 2 - Data Types, Variables, and Assignment Statements<a class="anchor-link" href="#Notebook-2---Data-Types,-Variables,-and-Assignment-Statements">¶</a></h1><p><strong>You should make your own copy of this notebook by selecting File-&gt;Save a copy in Drive from the menu bar above.</strong></p>
+<h1 id="Notebook-2---Numbers,-Strings,-Variables,-and-Assignment-Statements">Notebook 2 - Numbers, Strings, Variables, and Assignment Statements<a class="anchor-link" href="#Notebook-2---Numbers,-Strings,-Variables,-and-Assignment-Statements">¶</a></h1><p><strong>You should make your own copy of this notebook by selecting File-&gt;Save a copy in Drive from the menu bar above.</strong></p>
 <p>Things you'll learn in this lesson:</p>
 <ul>
 <li>The basic data types you can work with in Python</li>